Trump flew on ‘Lolita Express’ with Eric, Tiffany and Clinton adviser

 On 15 May 1994, Mr Trump is listed as flying on Epstein’s Hawker Siddeley jet with his then wife Marla, their daughter Tiffany and Mark Middleton, an aide to president Bill Clinton.

-The group flew from Palm Beach International to Ronald Reagan Washington National Airport on and flew back the same day without Mr Middleton.
+The group flew from Palm Beach International to Ronald Reagan Washington National Airport and returned the same day without Mr Middleton.

 Visitor logs from the White House released to The Daily Mail show Epstein was a regular presence at the presidential mansion during Mr Clinton’s first term in office.